AjayTomar3342/MSR-Assignment-3/README.md

 5.)
 In comparison, FC's categorized from new terms are more negative(By 3%) proving some impact of new terms into adding negative emotion commits in FC Category.
 In terms of Emotion and Neutral percentages, more emotion commits have been added by new terms with 20% increase.

 6.)
 Negative emotion commits have reduced considerably(by 7%).
 The reduction of this % can be accounted with the addition to FC's negative commits probably

 7.)
 Positive commits proprotion have increased in pFIC's which indicate affirmation to our hypothesis.
 Emotional commits have also reduced confirming to our hypothesis

 8.)
 FIF negative emotion proportion increased a good amount by 4%.
 Emotional commits increased significantly in FIF.
 Both of these facts reaffirm our hypothesis as FIF should be more negative and emotional.

 ##### Negative Conclusions:

 1.)
-When we get Regular Commit sin comparison with FC and FIF, mean of new terms Regular Commits is far from 0  when compared to mean in case of Basic Terms.
+When we get Regular Commits in comparison with FC and FIF, mean of new terms Regular Commits is far from 0 when compared to mean in case of Basic Terms.
 This is the only comparison where our New Terms do not perform in according with our hypothesis.

 2.)
 In FIC's, contrary to our hypothesis negative polarity commits have reduced drastically.
 Also, emotion commits are reduced too.

 ### Process:

 There is an additional step to get results for comparison after adding new terms to the scenario.
 First run the program as it is as mentioned in the Baseline/Process above.
-Then delete all the Scraped Repositories data and **uncomment the terms present from line 90-92/95-99(In case of using Alternate method for executing the project)*** and add them into if-else clause.
+Then delete all the Scraped Repositories data and **uncomment the terms present from line 95-98(In case of using Alternate method for executing the project)*** and add them into if-else clause.
 During first run, results without new terms will appear in console, during second run(after adding new terms), improved results will appear as mentioned above.